A Graduation Like No Other

 For some parents, the SNAP® program is just the start of the journey to help and heal their families.
 Several will continue on to additional therapy sessions provided through YCC’s Outpatient Behavioral Health program.

-If you think your child is exhibiting problematic or concerning behavior and can benefit from the free SNAP® program, download our FREE ebook “Six Signs That Your Child May Have Behavioral Concerns.”
+If you think your child is exhibiting problematic or concerning behavior and can benefit from the free SNAP® program, download our FREE ebook “Six Signs Your Child May Have Behavioral Concerns.”